faghmie/community-trade-network/change_logs/_coding_prompt.md

 give a high level summary of what was achieved.
 Next only mention files that has been changed and what changed about them.
 Then give the current status of the project.
 Finally, purpose a prompt to start the next session with.

+## END OF WEEK - prompt to get project status

+summarise the following in a project-status report.
+It contains the project structure and various change logs.

-## Prompt to prevent LLM from going off script
+## BETTER CODING - Prompt to prevent LLM from going off script

 remember to provide complete file where changes are needed and do them one at a time, if you have have recently generated the file then do not prompt for the file I have otherwise prompt me for my current file and then providing the updated file. then asking for the next file